developer-zebra/developer-zebra-site/src/ehs/2-6/guide/settings/index.md

 * Settings defined by **these tags override EHS defaults** and any settings applied with other tags.
 * If one of these tags is present without the other, Settings and Search apps will be disabled in User Mode.
-* If the same package name is present under both tags, that app will be disabled.
+* If the same package name is present under both (enable and disable) tags, that app will be disabled.
 * Uninstalling EHS will not re-enable apps disabled using the &lt;apps_disabled&gt; tag.
 * **Disabled apps must be manually returned to their desired state before uninstalling EHS**.
 * To re-enable an app that was disabled using the &lt;apps_disabled&gt; tag, the app must be explicitly enabled using the &lt;apps_enabled&gt; tag.
+* **After the device user takes a screenshot, some Android versions present apps (i.e. Gmail, Messaging, etc.) as a means of sharing the image.
+Disable such apps to prevent unwanted access**.
 * These tags cannot be used to [disable DataWedge](../../../../datawedge/5-0/guide/setup#disabledatawedge) or other services.

 <b>Possible values</b>: